 Currently, 1.3 billion Messenger users, 854.5 million Instagram users, and 330 million monthly Twitter users, all have made an online purchase at least once.
 If you can use a bot smartly, sales will definitely increase.

 Up until now, we discussed almost everything you needed to know about chatbots.
-Let’s take a break from the details and check out some chatbot stats 2020.
+Let’s take a break from the details and check out some chatbot stats and prepare for 2022.

 - By the year 2022, chatbots will make $8 billion of global savings.